~ By Duncan Haughey

 Use the project schedule to justify pursuing one of these options.

-This section deals with plans you should create as part of the planning process.
+This section deals with the plans you should create as part of the planning process.
 These can be included directly in the plan.

-Identify by name, the individuals and organisations with a leading role in the project.
+Identify, by name, the individuals and organisations with a leading role in the project.
 For each, describe their roles and responsibilities on the project.

 Create a single sheet containing this information.

 Risk management is an important part of project management.
-Although often overlooked, it is important to identify as many risks to your project as possible, and be prepared if something bad happens.
+Although often overlooked, it is important to identify as many risks to your project as possible and be prepared if something bad happens.